 Educational opportunities for the urban forestry tree care industry including county, private or state entity, and non-profits, and those retained through written agreement to advise and/or assist in the development or management of their urban or community forestry program.

-Topics for trainings, workshops and seminars can include, but are not limited to:
+Examples of Category II projects include, but are not limited to:

 - Increase the knowledge and expertise of the tree care industry through workshops and seminars.

 - Improve coordination among partners to support the inclusion of trees in green infrastructure.

 - Develop standards to increase and enforce urban forestry best management practices.

 - Develop a tropical urban forestry management plan.
 Identify plans, policies, ordinances, rules and laws impacting Hawaii's urban forest.

 - Develop BMPs for tropical urban forestry.

 Projects that: create public awareness of the value and benefits of trees, mitigate the impacts of invasive species from the urban forest on native ecosystems, illustrate proper tree care, and promote Arbor Day.